Jositett/form-weaver-project/docs/PRICING.md

 **Q: Is there a setup fee?**
 A: No setup fees for Free, Prepaid, Pro, or Business plans.
 Enterprise plans may include implementation fees.

-**Q: Why is FormBuilder faster than competitors?**
+**Q: Why is FormWeaver faster than competitors?**
 A: We're built on Cloudflare's global edge network with 300+ locations worldwide, delivering <50ms latency anywhere.
-Traditional form builders run on centralized servers with 150-300ms latency.
+Traditional FormWeavers run on centralized servers with 150-300ms latency.

 **Q: What's included in the free tier?**
 A: 3 forms, 100 submissions/month, 100MB storage, basic analytics, community support, and access to all standard field types.